drgerg/XMerge/README.md

 If you are an Excel guru, you don't need this.
 But if you aren't, and you have several .csv, tab-delimited, or .xls or .xlsx files that you need to quickly and simply compile into one, XMerge can help.

+**Flat data files** means comma-delimited (.csv), tab-delimited (.txt), .xls files, and .xlsx files.
+You can argue the last two aren't 'flat files', but XMerge works on them anyway.

 Choose your settings, select your source files (must live in same folder), the hit the 'Go' button.

 XMerge copies the source files to a temp directory and works on them there.
 The originals are not touched.
 The temp directory is deleted when XMerge finishes.